-NRCC (Nonresidential Certificate of Compliance)-PLB-E would be updated to include the requirements for service water heating systems in Section 140.5 that apply to high-rise residential occupancies.

-- NRCC-MCH-E- would be updated various tables to refer to the new performance standards for high capacity boilers and would add a new table to include the service water heating requirements. - NRCC-PRC-E- would be updated to reduce the number of choices for rated input capacity options for process boilers since the requirements for all boilers larger than 5 MMBtu/h would be aligned.
+- NRCC (Nonresidential Certificate of Compliance)-PLB-E The purpose of the change to this certificate would be update the requirements for service water heating systems in Section 140.5.
+This change is necessary to ensure compliance with the proposed standards. - NRCC-MCH-E- The purpose of this change is to update various tables to refer to the new performance standards for high capacity boilers.
+This change is necessary so as not to create confusion with the new requirements and clearly show when the proposed requirements are triggered. - NRCC-PRC-E- The purpose of this change would be to reduce the number of choices for rated input capacity options for process boilers since the requirements for all boilers larger than 5 million Btu/h would be aligned.
+This change is necessary to avoid any unwarranted confusion between the combustion requirements for boilers between 5 and 10 million Btu/h.